Turbo-Charge Your Revenue!

 To appeal to this buyer motivation, you want to position your product or service as pleasurable or enjoyable.

-Have you ever bought a product or service solely because everyone was?
+Have you ever bought a product or service solely because everyone else was?
 Well, this was the acceptance buyer motivation at play.
 This is also the strong motivation behind trends and fads common in the fashion and beauty industry.

 Acceptance is also hinged on the fear of missing out.
 So customers let the FOMO motivate them to buy the product so they don’t feel left out of the trend.